List of Peaky Blinders characters: Alfie Solomons

 Alfred "Alfie" Solomons Jr. (portrayed by Tom Hardy) is a Jewish gang leader who lives in Camden Town, London.
 His character is based on the Jewish gangster by the same name.
-Although a significant portion of Alfie's wealth comes from racetrack rackets, his business empire also includes a rum distillery, a jewelry business, and protection rackets throughout the borough.
+Although a significant portion of Alfie's wealth comes from racetrack rackets, his business empire also includes a rum distillery, a jewellery business, and protection rackets throughout the borough.

 Billy Kimber

 William "Billy" Kimber (portrayed by Charlie Creed-Miles) is an English gangster and the head of the Birmingham Boys, the primary enemy of Tommy Shelby and the Peaky Blinders.
 He controls most of the legal racing venues outside London, creating tension between himself and the Peaky Blinders, who aim to expand into inner-city London.

 Due to his wealth and influence, Kimber has police officers on his payroll and an assistant named Roberts.